tyecode/cc-next/README.md

 # tyecode/cc-next

-This project is a Node.js script that automates the setup of a Next.js project with TypeScript, Tailwind CSS, Prettier, and ESLint.
-It allows the user to select their preferred package manager and handles all necessary configurations, including setting up Prettier and ESLint with Tailwind CSS formatting, creating essential directories, and installing helpful packages like clsx and tailwind-merge.
+This is a TypeScript-based CLI tool that automates the setup of a Next.js project with TypeScript, Tailwind CSS, Prettier, and ESLint.
+It allows users to select their preferred package manager and handles all necessary configurations, including setting up Prettier and ESLint with Tailwind CSS formatting, creating essential directories, and installing helpful packages like clsx and tailwind-merge.

 ## Contents